 How to Find a Freelance Female Personal Trainer

-The fitness industry in the United Kingdom is currently worth £5 billion, and in 2019 it saw its biggest growth yet in gym membership signups – a whopping 10.4 million people signed up.
+The fitness industry in the United Kingdom is currently worth £5 billion, and in 2019, it saw its biggest growth yet in gym membership signups – a whopping 10.4 million people signed up.

-Whereas previously the gym environment was stereotyped as a place for muscular men flexing their biceps and competing for personal bests, it has taken on an entirely new image with the recent rise of female empowerment movements.
+Whereas previously, the gym environment was stereotyped as a place for muscular men flexing their biceps and competing for personal bests, it has taken on an entirely new image with the recent rise of female empowerment movements.

-But the vast choice brings with it only one problem… How do you find the right trainer for you?
+But the vast choice brings with it one problem… How do you find the right trainer for you?
 Read on to find out our checklist of requirements so that you can find the right female personal trainer to help you get started on your gym journey.

 1. Ask freelance female personal trainers about their qualifications